Family Caregiver Pay Rate North Carolina : Wages, Benefits & Eligibility

 Getting a Paycheck with Paid Care

-• Verifying eligibility for Medicaid, veteran, or insurance programs
+• Verifying eligibility for Medicaid waivers, veteran programs, or insurance-funded caregiving

-• Real-time tracking and technology tools for fast, on-time payments
+• Offering real-time tracking and technology tools for on-time, accurate payments